dobriak/dobriak-hugo/content/post/using-calico-on-dcos.md

 Successfully replaced 1 'profile' resource(s)
 ```

-First lets enable containers in the development group ping each other:
+Next, let's enable containers in the development group ping each other:

 * allow-dev-pings.yaml